Updated Sep 1, 2022

-At Katrina Group Ltd (collectively “Katrina”) we respect the privacy and confidentiality of the personal data of our Clients, Associates and others whom we interact with while providing our services.
+Katrina Group Ltd and its related corporations and affiliates (collectively “Katrina”) respect the privacy and confidentiality of the personal data of our Clients, Associates and others whom we interact with while providing our services.
 We are committed to implementing policies, practices and processes to safeguard the collection, use and disclosure of the personal data you provide us, in compliance with the Singapore Personal Data Protection Act (PDPA) 2012.

 We have developed this Data Protection Notice to assist you in understanding how we collect, use, disclose, process, protect and retain your personal data that is in our possession.